facebookarchive/cargo-guppy/tools/hakari/README.md

 ## Future work

-`hakari` is a work-in-progress and is still missing many core features:
+`hakari` is still missing a few features:

 * Simulating cross-compilations
 * Omitting some packages on some environments
 * Only including a subset of packages in the final result (e.g. unifying core packages like